Guidance for Congregate Living Facilities Performing Waived Antigen Testing

 - You will receive a separate fee coupon from CMS to pay the CLIA certificate fee.
 You will receive your CLIA certificate in the mail from CMS after you have paid.

 When LFS approves your application, you will receive an email notice of approval from LFS with a .pdf file attached to print your registration.
-You can begin testing as soon as you receive notice of approval from LFS and are assigned a CLIA ID.
+You can begin testing as soon as you submit your application to LFS and receive a payment receipt with your application (APL) number.
 You can begin testing before you pay for and receive your CLIA certificate.
-LFS tries to process new applications for facilities performing COVID testing within 10 days of receiving a complete application.

 Emergency Temporary Allowance